 7. Right amount of sharing

-There is no ‘right’ amount of sharing your content, just create the best possible audio-visual content and share it as much as you can.
+There is no ‘right’ amount of sharing your content, just create the best possible audio-visual content and share it as much as possible.
 Use word-of-mouth, tell your friends to re-share it too.
 Promote your content on every kind of social network.
 Give people incentives for sharing if necessary.

 Boost content by doing paid ads on Facebook, Adwords, TV, radio, Newspapers, Magazine, or any medium that your target market uses.